Space Race: Missile race

-Soon after the end of World War II, the two former allies became engaged in a state of political conflict and military tension known as the Cold War (1947–1991), which polarized Europe between the Soviet Union's satellite states (often referred to as the Eastern Bloc) and the states of the Western world allied with the U.S.
+Soon after the end of World War II, the two former allies became locked in a state of political conflict and military tension known as the Cold War (1947–1991), which polarized Europe between the Soviet Union's satellite states (often referred to as the Eastern Bloc) and the states of the Western world allied with the U.S.

 In August 1949, the Soviet Union became the second nuclear power after the United States with the successful RDS-1 nuclear weapon test.
 In October 1957, the Soviet Union conducted the world's first successful test of an intercontinental ballistic missile (ICBM), this was the R-7 Semyorka (also known as SS-6 by NATO) and was seen as capable of striking U.S. territory with a nuclear payload.
-Fears in the US due to this perceived threat became known as the 'missile gap'.
+Fears in the US due to this perceived threat became known as the 'missile gap'..
 The first American ICBM, the Atlas missile, was tested in late 1958.

 ICBMs presented the ability to strike targets on the other side of the globe in a very short amount of time and in a manner which was impervious to air interception such as bombers might have been.
 The value which ICBMs presented in a nuclear standoff were very substantial, and this fact greatly accelerated efforts to develop rocket and rocket interception technology.